Softpanorama

 I also reject the assumption that because some people have difficulties with a language, it is a bad language -- this is too simplistic.
 People are very flexible and can adapt to any language even a horrible one.
 If, for example, novices has difficulties in mastering the language (and some of them probably will never be able to master it due to luck of IQ, motivation, needs or all those factors) that does not mean that most professional programmers cannot benefit from it.

 A scripting language is an amalgam of two roles: shell for integrating of existing components and a macro language for applications.
-Bourne shell was historically the first successful languages for the first role; REXX, TCL and JavaScript were reasonably successful in the second.
-A bigger problem for Perl is that it is mainly a shell, it's presence of a macro language is almost non-existence.
+Bourne shell was historically the first successful language for the first role; REXX, TCL and JavaScript were reasonably successful in the second.
+A bigger problem for Perl is that it is mainly a shell.
+It's presence of as a macro language is almost non-existence.
 There are several reasons for that.
-One of them is that Perl was never designed to have a clean interface with the high level languages (for example C that is its implementation language). .
+One of them is that Perl was never designed to have a clean interface with the high level languages (for example C that the implementation language for Perl interpreter). .

 Regrettably, Perl cannot be used both as a scripting language and as a macro language.

 All in all, Perl is a good example of the New Jersey "Worse is Better" approach.
-It works, it is here now, but it's far from being small, simple and bug-free implementation.
+It works, it is here now (standard on all Unixes, including such obscure flavors as AIX and HP-UX), but it's far from being small, simple and bug-free implementation.
 However given its text oriented approach and a vast amount of operators, Perl makes an excellent integration of the capabilities of the existing Unix text-oriented filters, making many of them obsolete.
 It is interesting to note that Perl can replace many traditional Unix utilities -- good thing because most of them outlived their usefulness anyway.
 You can connect with pipes small Perl scripts and accomplish the same task more easily using just one syntax not ten different syntaxes for ten different utilities (find, grep, awk, sed, cut, etc.).
 Unfortunately you cannot connect internal Perl subroutines with pipes -- in this sense Perl is weaker than ksh93.
 So, the traditional "worse is better" holds because "better is the enemy of done".

 Unfortunately you cannot connect via pipes internal Perl subroutines (coroutines are absent from Perl) -- in this sense Perl is weaker than ksh93 shell.
 So, the traditional "worse is better" holds because "better is the enemy of done".